Sandwich, Illinois: Education

 The community is served by Sandwich Community Unit School District 430, which operates three elementary schools, an intermediate school, a junior high, and a high school.
 The schools are: Prairie View Elementary, Lynn G. Haskin Elementary, W.W.
 Woodbury Elementary, Herman E. Dummer School, Sandwich Middle School, and Sandwich High School.
 Although in past years, CUSD #430 would place some students in out of district schools.
 The mascot is the Indian, and the school colors are orange and black.
 Sandwich High School is an active member of the Interstate Eight Conference, and competes in IHSA regulated sports competitions.
 The high school also has a very competitive wrestling team, and in the 2010, 2011, and 2012 high school football seasons, the teams made it to state playoffs.
 Sandwich also takes advantage of being in the Waubonsee Community College tax district.

-Industry
+Economy

 Sandwich is home to the Sahara-Pak heat-of-compression air dryer, a design patented in 1974 by Henderson Engineering, which is considered by many industry observers to be the most significant development ever made in the design of equipment for drying compressed air.
 Sandwich has a strong manufacturing history, which is evident by the presence of the Plano Molding Company factory, which makes molded plastic furniture, tackle boxes, organization equipment, and other various items.
 Sandwich is also home to Meadowvale, Inc., a dairy mix manufacturer that specializes in ice cream, frozen custard, and soft serve mixes that are distributed across the US.
 Although many factories in the area have been closed down or relocated, the community will continue to be a site of manufacturing for some time to come.